lijumjose/VIPMP/src/pages/docs/order_management/order_scenarios.md

 - In case of `lineItems` in the request, the response indicates the RENEWAL order initiated after anniversary date for the selected line items.
 - If the customer does not have any subscriptions with autoRenewal enabled, then an error is  returned.
 - Returns the best available offer IDs for the renewal order.
+- The `eligibleOffers` section lists the High Growth Offers available for the customer.
+Read more about the [High Growth Offers](../customer_account/high_growth.md).
+- The `discountCode` indicates the discount code applicable to the HVD customers migrating from VIP to VIP Marketplace.
+This parameter does not apply to non-HVD customers.

 ### Sample request